gEndelf/scrapydaemon/README.md

 ## Installation

-Package should be installed to virtual env., which is working with scrapyd
+Package should be installed to virtual env, which is working with scrapyd

 ```
 pip install -e [path to this package]